top of page

 Field Trips

-We are planning a field trip to Salt Creek, Tongue Point and Crescent Beach on Memorial Day, Monday May 26th.
-Low tide at 9:04 am is at 2.7 feet below mean sea level.
-We should be able to walk over to crescent beach to look for fossils and then return to Tongue Point to find many limestone casts of kelp seaweed containing fossils and the mineral Glendonite, plus diorite,
+We had a field trip to Salt Creek, Tongue Point and Crescent Beach on Memorial Day, Monday May 26th.
+The weather was great and we were able to walk over to crescent beach to look for fossils and then returned to Tongue Point to find limestone casts of kelp seaweed containing fossils and minerals.
+Along the tongue point pillow lavas there were tide pools with lots of interesting organisms.
+It was lovely with lots of photo opportunities on a clear day including natural formations of sea caves and sea arches.
+See below for some pictures.

 separator.jpg